 When training new employees, offer some practical, hands-on skills development when possible.

-Job shadowing allows new joiners to spend time with a more experienced coworker and see the day-to-day operations of their role.
+Job shadowing allows new hires to spend time with a more experienced coworker and see the day-to-day operations of their role.
 New workers can learn by observing, making notes, and asking questions to gain a deeper understanding of a role.

 You should also encourage your employees to interact with coworkers from other departments or engage in cross-functional shadowing.
 This is a great way to understand how different teams work and learn more about how to build company culture and your organization’s overall goals.